Blade Edge, Thickness, and Beveling

 The pocket knife shows a flat ground, Sheepsfoot blade.
 I chose my preferred 30 degree (15 edge side) blade edge for this knife.
 This accentuates its slicing ability, and allows for an extremely sharp blade.
 The Ka-Bar Companion is a big, hunky chunky blade.
 The spine is ¼” thick steel, and it features a sabre grind rather than a flat grind.
 The sabre grind reinforces the benefits of a thick knife stock.
 The blade is tough, and extremely unlikely to break.
 The Edge Bevel is also ground thicker than the sheepsfoot.
 So the Companion is not as sharp as the sheepsfoot.
 But the Companion isn’t designed to be a slicer.
 It can pry, chop, and pierce things that the sheepsfoot cannot.

 The Companion could be sharpened to the same angle and sharpness of the sheepsfoot.
 Then it would be as sharp as the sheepsfoot.
 But it would have a lot more drag, as the knife is a lot thicker and has a sabre grind.
 It would cut well, but it wouldn’t slice into material as well.
 I like that the designer went with the strengths of the knife, rather than try to make up for the “weaknesses.”
-However, if a user wanted to, changing the edge bevel thickness would be as simple as sharpening it to a more acute angle - though I typically do not suggest changing a knife's design.
+If a user really wanted to, changing the edge bevel thickness would be as simple as sharpening it to a more acute angle - though I typically do not suggest changing a knife's design.
 Typically, a lot more thought goes into a knife design from the designer, than the knife excited knife used with a grinder.
 It can be loads of fun to adjust a knife to your own preferences, but take some time and think it through, and maybe even do a little research.
 Many times a particular steel was chosen for specific properties, and the blade was designed around that steel, or perhaps more accurately the steel was chosen for the design.

 The Primary Bevel and Secondary Bevels